evansbenj/Macaque_Genomez.md/7_LD.md

 ```
 (no longer need --keep tonk_individuals.txt  because these were selected earlier)

 This should generate two output files with suffixes  `.ldhat.sites` and `.ldhat.locs`.
-The `--keep` command refers to a file with a list of the individuals to include.
-The `--chr` option is needed because each chr is in a different linkage group and make sure to use the entire name of the chr or the output file will have no sites.
+The `--keep` command refers to a file with a list of the individuals to include but this is not needed because we already selected them in an earlier step.
+The `--chr` option is required, I think, even though we are only inputting one chr anyhow.
 The `--out` option provides a prefix for the output files.

-  I'm trying now to pipe the output to bgzip to keep it small prior to inputting into vcftools.
-One concern is that I probably should divide up the vcf files by taxon before thinning; that way I don't remove thin based on sites that are divergent between species in the multisample vcf.

 # Lookup files